15 Expats Talk about Health Insurance and Healthcare in Australia

 When we asked about emergency services, members in Australia wrote:

 "Emergency services in Australia are highly developed and reliable.
 In the event of an emergency, the best way to call for an ambulance is to dial 000, which is the national emergency number.
 This number is free to call from any phone, including mobile phones.
 When calling 000, the operator will ask for the type of emergency and the location of the emergency.
-It is important to provide as much information as possible to ensure that the ambulance is sent to the right place," said one expat.
+It is important to provide as much information as possible to ensure that the ambulance is sent to the right place," commented one expat living in Australia.

 Will I need to travel to see a specialist?